shahv1057/blog/src/pages/random_forest.md

 ```

 ### Cleaning/Feature Engineering
-I need an all numeric data set to use the sklearn Random Forest Classifier algorithim.
-In order to transform my current data into an applicable data set I'm going to need to clean, adjust, and feauture engineer my data.
+A computer cannot understand words like 'punt' or 'pass'.
+Therefore, I need to transform my data into an all-numeric data set to effectively utilize sklearn's Random Forest Classifier algorithim.
+In order to transform my current data, I'm going to need to define, adjust, clean, and feature engineer my data.

 #### Variables